Developing Your Competency Framework – Linking Skills to Company Objectives

 A2.
 An effective developer communicates his thoughts on necessary features with other members of the team and only spends time working on a feature when the team agrees on it.

 If you notice, the two answers above can be grouped under two different work attribute clusters.
-The first can be grouped under Judgment and Decision Making Cluster, while the second under People Cluster because this has to do with communication.
+The first can fall under under Judgment and Decision Making Cluster, while the second under People Cluster because this has to do with communication.

 This Civil Service Competency Framework for the UK clearly illustrates this clustering.